mendelB/phoenix-next/docs/schema.md

 ## Campaigns

-- title
+- Title
-- slug
+- Slug
-- cta
+- Cta
 - Sponsor logo
 - Scholarship incentive
 - Proof of Impact (link to a Google doc, doesn't show up on the site)